A short guide to starting and running a street food business.

 Glastonbury, the Oxbridge of festivals, runs trade applications even earlier, and has hundreds of applicants for every pitch.

 The answer is: Where ever you like; and increasingly as more food vendors hit the pavement, wherever you can.
+Here is a little extra info on winter trading, as that has some extra complications.
 These are the kind of places you should look at:

-High up-front costs, but music festivals have the potential for huge takings over the weekend, especially as you have the rare opportunity to get to know your customers (albeit in their most least sober state) and can benefit from repeat custom.
+High up-front costs, but music festivals have the potential for huge takings over the weekend, especially as you have the opportunity to get to know your customers and can benefit from repeat custom.
 The customer/trader ratio is key here: too many traders and you will lose out.
-The festival might tell you this information up front, but ticket sales, recessions and the weather can screw all that up in a matter of weeks and your huge up front pitch payment might suddenly vanish.
-Having said that, music festivals are far less reliant on the weather than any other outdoor event you will visit.
-Personally, I love music festivals and the camaraderie amongst the traders is brilliant.
-Just be prepared for 18 hour days and not really sleeping.
+The festival might tell you this information up front, but ticket sales, recessions and the weather can screw all that up in a matter of weeks and your huge up front pitch payment might suddenly vanish with no hope of ever getting it back.

-Town markets are a good regular source of income, and provide midweek trade as well as a coveted regular pitch, first amongst the street food trophies.
+Town markets are a good regular source of income, and provide midweek trade as well as a coveted regular pitch, which is lovely if you need predictable income rather than flying free and loose like some of us.
 Note that customer-spend will be significantly lower here as people are not there to sup on your delicious food, but to nab a bargain.